-T-Mobile 4G mobile hotspot, Sprint Overdrive Pro leak outAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile 4G mobile hotspot, Sprint Overdrive Pro leak outAlex Wagner - Editorial Director of News and Content

 Last week we learned that T-Mobile employees would soon begin training with a new 4G mobile hotspot device put together by ZTE, and today we're getting a closer look at the device that the folks at Magenta are working with.
 This device, allegedly the "Lil' Wayne" hotspot, is capable of pushing out 21Mbps speeds to up to five WiFi-capable devices.
 Pocketnow expects the faster, 42Mbps "Wayne" hotspot some time in Q2, and they point out that one or both may arrive under the moniker "G-Surf," a name which T-Mobile slipped into the USPTO with the G-Slate's trademark filing.